chenweixiang/scripts/README.md

 # scripts

-This folder contains useful scripts under Linux environment.
+This repo contains useful scripts under Linux environment:

+* Configure of useful tools, such as, bash, vim, git and mutt;
+* Useful scripts witten by bash, python, perl, awk, sed and etc.